 Mahabaleshwar still covered with one of the few remaining Evergreen forests in the country, at an average elevation of 1,353 meters above the sea level, it presents some of the most beautiful views of the Western Ghats and has charmed people since time immemorial.

-My historical journey began in the year 1215 A.D. when King Singham of Deogiri paid a visit to me and built a small temple here.
-Later when I was conquered by Shivaji Chatrapati, the Pratapgarh Fort was built and I was christened with a name that would remain eternally in the Indian history.
-But, at present, I am mostly visited by tourists and nature lovers, and with the perennial streams, springs, and waterfalls I am still as charming as I always have been.
+Mahabaleshwar’s historical journey began in the year 1215 A.D. when King Singham of Deogiri paid a visit to Mahabaleshwar and built a small temple here.
+Later when it was conquered by Shivaji Chatrapati, the Pratapgarh Fort was built and Mahabaleshwar hill station was christened with a name that would remain eternally in Indian history.

-Located in the Satara district, I am home to over 12,000 people and boast of a literacy rate of 78% that is even higher than the national literacy rate of 74.04%.
-Though I am pretty cool all around the year, because of the average maximum temperatures, even during the summer months, hardly go beyond 300C, yet I receive a heavy rainfall all thanks to the South West Monsoon, during June to September.
+Located in the Satara district, Mahabaleshwar hill station is home to over 12,000 people and boast of a literacy rate of 78% that is even higher than the national literacy rate of 74.04%.
+Though Mahabaleshwar is pretty cool all around the year, because of the average maximum temperatures, even during the summer months, hardly go beyond 300C, yet Mahabaleshwar hills receive a heavy rainfall all thanks to the South West Monsoon, during June to September.

-The best time to visit me, Mahabaleshwar is from November to April, but I am at my stunning best during the cold winter months.
-Road, rail and air travel are the best ways to visit me, and I always ensure that my guests enjoy a pleasant and charming stay, once they arrive.
+The best time to visit Mahabaleshwar is from November to April, but it is at its stunning best during the cold winter months.
+Road, rail, and air travel are the best ways to visit Mahabaleshwar, and Mahabaleshwar always ensures that the tourists enjoy a pleasant and charming stay, once they arrive.

 Best time to visit Mahabaleshwar